ltelab/disdrodb/docs/source/sensor_configs.rst

 is used to infer the raw files header when this is unknown.
 See usage of the ``infer_column_names`` function in the `reader_preparation.ipynb Jupyter Notebook <https://github.com/ltelab/disdrodb/tree/main/tutorial>`_.

+For the variables which values do not depend only from the time dimension, it is necessary to specify 2 additional keys: ``n_values`` and ``dimension_order``

+The ``n_values`` key corresponds to the total number of the array variable values.
+For example, for the precipitation spectrum of the OTT Parsivel sensor, characterized by 32 diameter and 32 velocity bins, n_values = 1024 (32*32).

+The ``dimension_order`` controls how the precipitation spectrum counts logged by the sensor has to be reshaped into a 2D matrix.

+For example, the OTT Parsivel logs the precipitation spectrum by first providing the drop count in each bin diameters for the velocity bin 1, then for velocity bin 2 and so on.
+The flattened array looks like [v1d1 ... v1d32, v2d1, ..., v2d32, ...] and therefore
+``dimension_order = ["velocity_bin_center", "diameter_bin_center"]``

+The Thies LPM logs the precipitation spectrum by first providing the drop count in each velocity bin for the diameter bin 1, then for diameter bin 2 and so on.
+The flattened array looks like [v1d1 ... v20d1, v1d2, ..., v20d2, ...]
+and therefore ``dimension_order = ["diameter_bin_center", "velocity_bin_center"]``

 variables.yml file
 ~~~~~~~~~~~~~~~~~~~~~~~